LOUVA A DEUS !!! (praying Mantis)

 "nEiGhBoRs aRe mOrE tHaN fAmiLy..."

-these were the words of one of our neighbors, Adelina... she's amazing!!! she lives in the village and has her land next to ours where everyday she goes to water her wonderful garden... she often gives us the fruits of her labor :-) and she's always giving us good tips on how to plant our own things... she's alone, well, her kids don't live with her anymore... her husband left her many years ago with 3 kids to raise, between 8 and 12 years old...she had to work a lot she said, to be able to raise her kids...but proudly she said that they missed nothing and they never got themselves into big troubles ...now she finds herself alone as they all went away to work abroad... this is just one of many stories of the people of Povoa de Atalaia... but they mostly sound the same... loneliness is all they have left after a whole life of labor in this land...
+these were the words of Tia Adelina, our next door neighbour... she's incredible! she lives in Póvoa de Atalaia and has her land next to ours where everyday she goes to water her wonderful vegetable garden... she often gives us the fruits of her labor and she's always giving us good tips on how to plant our own things... she's a widow, and lives with one of the sons, Antonio I guess is his name...she has 2 daughters, one living in Castelo Branco and comes every weekend, and another living in France who comes here maybe at Christmas and family occasions... and there is one more brother living in France and has health issues...she used to have one more son, but he died in a car accident, very unfortunately ... she raised all 4 of them, from age 8 to 12, until they moved to live with their own family...she had to work a lot she said, to be able to raise her kids...but proudly she said that she provided all their needs and "they never got themselves into big troubles", she said proud of them too ...now she finds herself alone as they all went away to work abroad... this is just one of many stories of the people from Povoa de Atalaia... loneliness is all they have left after a whole life of labor in this land...

-Tia (Aunt) Adelina says she's really glad we are living here and she's even considering moving from the village to her land :-) ... so sweet... she even said that she's sorry that many of those who come don't speak portuguese, otherwise we could just become a big community there, with ours and her land :-) isn't that a cool idea !!!
-Who knows !!!
+Tia (Aunt) Adelina says she's really glad we are living here and she's even considering moving from the village to her land like us... so sweet... she also said that she's sorry that many of those who come to visit me don't speak portuguese...

-There was Bruno, her nephew, which father just recently died :-( , and his mom...
-Antonio was also there, one of Tia Adelina 's sons who is now working in France...
+There was Bruno, her nephew, whose father just recently died...
+Bruno´s mom, now window...
+Antonio was also there, one of Tia Adelina 's sons who is still living in Póvoa de Atalaia...

-meanwhile the "Agua Ardente" was ready and we could taste it...well, just a little sip...it's soooooo strong !!!
+In the meantime the "Aguardente" was ready and we could taste it...well, just a little sip...it's soooooo strong !!!

-After all the others left and it was only me, Emma and Tia Adelina...
-I had a nice conversation with her...well, more like a listening time...she told me a lot of her family story and in the end, as we were saying good-buy, she was telling us what I meantioned before, that she really appreciates us to be there...
+Everybody left and it was only me, Emma and Tia Adelina...
+I had a nice conversation with her...well, more like a listening time...she shared her family history and in the end, as we were saying good-byes, she said what I mentioned before, that she really appreciates that we are here...
+It´s also a way that she feels safe to come to her land everyday.

-as tears were almost falling down her eyes I told her that she now has a bunch of children just next to her :-) , they just speak some other weird languages, but they might learn portuguese one day :-) ...
+as tears were almost falling down her eyes I told her that she now has other people´s children just on her doorstep... they just speak some other weird languages, but those who will stay, they will speak portuguese in order to get to know the amazing local people we were fortunate to have...

-That would be nice... we 'll see what God has still stored for this place :-)...
-May He also use us to make some of these old people feel less lonely, and also more useful in their end stage of life... they have so much to give and teach us ... we're blessed !!!
+we 'll see what God has still stored for this place, for these relationships...
+May He also bring company to some of these old people who feel lonely without their family around... they have so much to give and teach us ... we're very blessed !

 05 September 2007

-Meanwhile we were on the last preparations to start with our week of 24 hours praying...
+In the meantime we were on the last preparations to start with our week of 24 hours of daily prayer...

-A lot of people end up coming that I didn't even know they were supposed to come...
-I guess God had everything planned ahead...as usual Eh, eh...
-I lost the count, but we end up being more than 30 people... some more germans arrived...a team of 8 people from Ywam also joined us... it was really cool !!!
+A lot of people ended up coming that I didn't even know...
+I guess it confirmed to me that it was not just one of my crazy ideas, but God´s... with only a few weeks notice and we ended up being more than 30 people... some more germans arrived...a team of 8 people from the organization I served for 7 years also joined us... it was really cool !!!
 A very interesting mix of people...
-And during the weekend, finally some portuguese arrived :-)...
-Ben, Bruno and Marcia with Whitney and Alana (well, they are not YET portuguese, eh, eh)
+Ben, Bruno and Marcia from the Matrix family in Lisbon also came with Whitney and Alana, a new family who came from Italy previously

 But I better now just post the pictures and comment...it's easier !!!